mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - IPTables - IPSet.md

 	awk '{print "add CN_range " $0}' cn.zone >> ipset.CN_range.conf

+With that done, let’s import the `CN_range` IP set like this:

+    sudo ipset restore < ipset.CN_range.conf

+Now check the entries in the IP set by running this command:

+    sudo ipset -l CN_range | more

-And finally let’s tell IPTables to pay attention to that `CN_range` set like this:
+If that all looks good, let’s tell IPTables to pay attention to that `CN_range` set like this:

 	sudo iptables -A INPUT -p tcp -m set --match-set CN_range src -j DROP